Finding an employment is a bit like money — it takes employment to find employment.

 In combination with social advertising and personal networking, I was working to ensure employers heard from me on multiple channels.
 I also learned that if I ever opened my own shop in Raleigh, I’d crush larger and more established firms in PPC — and have another service to sell in integrated communications.
 One other point: It’s not just the ROI of the ad that matters, but the demonstration of an ability to use modern tools that counts!

-7. Create Twitter lists to find relevant content and contacts.
+7. Create Twitter lists for content and contacts

 There are a few other more general tips I’d offer to job seekers that were reinforced during this search:

 - Keep regular hours.
 It’s imperative to keep a set schedule.
 Despite my military background, I’m not a morning person.
 In fact, I’m pretty grumpy since it takes about an hour and a good strong cup of Starbucks to warm me up.
 However, I kept a set schedule, working at least 8 hours per day on this marketing program to find a job.
 There is always something more I could do.

 - Don’t spend too much time on the job sites.
 Yes, it’s important to be on the job sites — here’s 20 places to look for a PR job — but don’t spend too much time on them.
 Often jobs are never posted, and I discovered, there’s a whole lot more opportunities in DC than in Raleigh.
 I’d go two or three days before running through my list of bookmarked jobs sites, searching for open positions and applying.
 And I’d be done in about two hours.
 Searching through job sites can be depressing, when there aren’t that many posted or you can see that 100 other people applied.
 Instead, I consciously focused my efforts on helping an employer find me.